danielcornock/danielcornock.co.uk/_posts/2020-04-20-angular-testing-3-stubbing-child-components.md

 }
 ```

+## Writing our test

-Now, back in our test file for our product list, we should write a new describe block, just under our existing tests, to set the scenario for when the user removes a product:
+Now, back in our test file for our product list, we should write a new describe block just under our existing tests to set the scenario for when the user removes a product:

+##### product-list.component.spec.ts

 ```typescript
 describe('when a user deletes a product', () => {